 Each Hillman Scholar will receive a forgivable education loan for the undergraduate nursing program ($15,000 per year).
 They will also receive doctoral training support of $35,200 per year for three years that will cover tuition, living stipend, health insurance and a modest travel fund.

 Q:How long is the Hillman Scholars Program in Nursing Innovation?

 A:The program is completed in 14 to 17 semesters.
-For an overview of each year, please see the schema.

 Q:Will Hillman Scholars be expected to continue course work through the summers?

 A:Yes, in order to move the Hillman Scholars forward to the PhD in a timely fashion, course work, research and mentoring will continue though all summer sessions.

 Q:Will Hillman Scholars be eligible for the RN licensure exam?

 A:Yes, upon completion of the pre-licensure requirements, during the BRIDGE summer session, Hillman Scholars will be required to apply for and successfully complete the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam at which point they will become a registered nurse (RN).